 - As of December 31, 2021, management had not completed an assessment of the Company's internal controls over financial reporting based on the 2013 Committee of Sponsoring Organizations (COSO) framework.
-Management has concluded that, during the first three months of 2022, its internal controls and procedures were not effective to detect the inappropriate application of U.S. GAAP. - After the end of 2021, the Company determined that the tax provision related to prior years, prepared by the Company's tax advisors, was incorrect resulting in a non-cash adjustment to increase deferred tax liabilities and an offset to income tax expense. - The Company changed accounting software for one of its subsidiaries in 2021 and did not have proper controls in place to ensure the accounting data was transferred over completely and accurately. - Due to a limited number of accounting personnel, the Company has historically had difficulty accounting for complex transactions and has limited segregation of duties within the accounting department.
+Management has concluded that, during the first six months of 2022, its internal controls and procedures were not effective to detect the inappropriate application of U.S. GAAP. - After the end of 2021, the Company determined that the tax provision related to prior years, prepared by the Company's tax advisors, was incorrect resulting in a non-cash adjustment to increase deferred tax liabilities and income tax expense in 2021. - The Company changed accounting software for one of its subsidiaries in 2021 and did not have proper controls in place to ensure the accounting data was transferred over completely and accurately.
+The migration error was discovered and corrected before the software conversion was completed. - Due to a limited number of accounting personnel, the Company has historically had difficulty accounting for complex transactions and has limited segregation of duties within the accounting department.

 Additional time is required to complete our staffing, fully document our systems, implement control procedures, and test their operating effectiveness before we can conclude that we have fully remediated our material weaknesses.
+Management has planned an assessment of the Company's internal controls over financial reporting based on the 2013 Committee of Sponsoring Organizations (COSO) framework along with a related evaluation of the company's internal controls.